 Place your darkest yarn or inclusion.
 Here you can see 3 sections of rope that I created a while back on my Incredible Rope Machine.
 This adds both a literal and visual weight to the piece.

-Now take 48″ lengths of your first yarn (in groups of threads to make 1/4″ round sections) and tie a row of ghiordes knots.
-For a detailed tutorial on how to tie these knots, check out the second project in this post.
+Now take 48" lengths of your first yarn (in groups of threads to make 1/4" round sections) and tie a row of ghiordes knots.
+For a detailed tutorial on how to tie these knots, check out this project.

 Once you have laid down that first row, tie the section of fringe together with scrap yarn, so you can separate it more easily later.